Explicit Inversion for Two Brownian-Type Matrices: The Inverse and Determinant of

-In order to prove that the relations (3) give the inverse matrix $A_1^{-1}$, we shall reduce $A_1$ to the identity matrix by applying elementary row operations.
-Then the product of the corresponding elementary matrices gives the inverse matrix.
-In particular, we apply the following sequence of row operations. \\ \leftline{ }
+To prove that the relations~(\ref{A1case})--(\ref{Product}) give the inverse matrix $A_1^{-1}$, we reduce $A_1$ to the identity matrix $I$ by applying a number of elementary row transformations.
+Then the product of the corresponding elementary matrices gives the inverse matrix of $A_1$.
+These transformations are defined by the following sequence of row operations. \\ \leftline{ } \textbf{Operation~1} (applied on $A_1$ and on the identity matrix $I$):